Have you ever felt that your life is off kilter?

-According to an article appearing in the Journal of Occupational Science, your life moves out of balance “when the fulfillment of basic psychological needs has been thwarted within ongoing patterns of day-to-day occupations,” and it causes harm to your wellbeing (Eakman, 2016).
+According to Eakman (2106), your life moves out of balance “when the fulfillment of basic psychological needs has been thwarted within ongoing patterns of day-to-day occupations” and it causes harm to your wellbeing.

-Put more simply, your basic psychological needs—including autonomy, relatedness, competence—are no longer being met (Ryan & Deci, 2018).
-Perhaps you are focussing too much on your family while your relationship with your loved one slips away, or you are prioritizing your finances over your spiritual growth.
+Put more simply, your life is out of balance when your basic psychological needs, including autonomy, relatedness, and competence, are no longer being met (Ryan & Deci, 2018).
+Perhaps you are focusing too much on your family while your relationship with your partner slips away, or you are prioritizing your finances over your spiritual growth.

-And yet, this can cause real harm to both your body and mind, not least high levels of stress.
+And yet, this can cause real harm to both your body and mind, including high levels of stress.

-To lead a more fulfilling existence, then, and achieve your life goals, you must regain equilibrium.
+To lead a more fulfilling existence and achieve your life goals, you must regain equilibrium.

-Performing the Wheel of Life exercise will support this process by balancing factors that influence overall wellbeing while identifying areas of life where support, guidance, and additional focus is needed.
+Performing the Wheel of Life exercise will support this process by balancing factors that influence overall wellbeing while identifying areas of life where support, guidance, and additional focus are needed.

 Introducing the Wheel of Life

 The original idea behind the Wheel of Life came from industry pioneer Paul J. Meyer in the 1960s to help people realize their goals.